Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Stop exercising or get yourself out of the hot environment at the first warning signs of heat-related illness.

-Seek medical attention immediately if you have more serious symptoms from a heat-related illness, like a seizure or delirium.
+Seek medical attention right away if you have more serious symptoms from a heat-related illness, like a seizure or delirium.

-Someone should get medical help for you right away if you have a rectal temperature higher than 104°F. The person should keep trying to cool you until medical help gets there.
+Someone should get medical help for you right away if they suspect you have heat exhaustion.
+Take steps to keep cool you until medical help gets there.

 Exercise-related heat exhaustion is an illness caused by getting too hot while exercising.